linaelaji/assistX_ELAJI/README.md

 2. Discussion about the evaluation methodology

 ## Deliverables
-1. Pull request from your fork to the main branch
+1. Access to your private repository
 2. Brief abstract explaining your solution reasoning

 ## Timeline and Contact